Zygo/bees/docs/how-it-works.md

 kernel bugs in `LOGICAL_INO` performance](btrfs-kernel.md).

-bees uses only the data-safe `FILE_EXTENT_SAME` (aka `FIDEDUPERANGE`) kernel operations to manipulate user data, so it can dedupe live data (e.g. build servers, sqlite databases, VM disk images).
-It does not modify file attributes or timestamps.
+bees uses only the data-safe `FILE_EXTENT_SAME` (aka `FIDEDUPERANGE`) kernel ioctl to manipulate user data, so it can dedupe live data (e.g. build servers, sqlite databases, VM disk images).  bees does not modify file attributes or timestamps in deduplicated files.

-When bees has scanned all of the data, bees will pause until 10 transactions have been completed in the btrfs filesystem.  bees tracks the current btrfs transaction ID over time so that it polls less often on quiescent filesystems and more often on busy filesystems.
+When bees has scanned all of the data, bees will pause until a new transaction has completed in the btrfs filesystem.  bees tracks the current btrfs transaction ID over time so that it polls less often on quiescent filesystems and more often on busy filesystems.